 Explore New Opportunities

 Job growth for probation officers and correctional treatment specialists, two careers a Criminal Justice student may pursue, is based on the amount of state and local government funding for corrections.
 The U.S. Bureau of Labor Statistics projects employment of probation officers and correctional treatment specialists is projected to grow by 6% through 2026, and gains in opportunities for counselors, social workers, and other social services fields are projected to be a bit higher at 7% through 2026.2

 Perhaps the most remarkable gains, however, are expected to be seen in the field of forensic science.
 Based on technological advances and increasing public awareness of the importance of forensic science in crime investigations, opportunities for forensic science technicians, also known as crime scene investigators or forensic scientists, are expected to see a growth rate of 17% by 2026.3

 Your Degree, Your Way

-At CTU Aurora, most of our students are adult learners that may have full-time jobs and families.
+At CTU Denver South, most of our students are adult learners that may have full-time jobs and families.
 Our students are able to combine both on-campus and online classes to accommodate their obligations outside of the classroom.
 Flexibility is one of the benefits of this opportunity since you’ll be able to complete your coursework in a location and at a time that best suits your schedule.
 By taking advantage of our blended class options, you can maintain your responsibilities and still further your education.

 CTU Fast Track™